 - 1 aubergine (aka eggplant) – washed and diced

-- 1 tsp oil (most cooking oils are fine but try and use one which is low in saturated fats and trans fats)
+- 1 tsp oil (most cooking oils are fine but try and use one which is low in saturated fats and trans fats) ( if you are watching calories – you can use spray oil)

 - 1 tsp of cumin seeds